 Curated by: Carolyn Christov-Bakargiev

 With the exhibition Giorgio Morandi.
 Masterpieces from the Collection of Francesco Federico Cerruti the Castello di Rivoli Museum of Contemporary Art continues the in-depth program on the works of the Cerruti Collection.
 After the exhibitions Giorgio de Chirico.
-Masterpieces from the Francesco Federico Cerruti Collection (edited by Carolyn Christov-Bakargiev and Marcella Beccaria, March 6 - November 4, 2018), Andy Warhol.
-Two masterpieces from the Collection of Francesco Federico Cerruti (edited by Fabio Belloni, 22 January - 22 April 2019) and D'après Leonardo (edited by Laura Cantone and Fabio Cafagna, 8 July 2019 - 5 January 2020), will be presented to the public the core of paintings by Giorgio Morandi (Bologna, 1890-1964) collected by the accountant Francesco Federico Cerruti (Genoa, 1922 - Turin, 2015) and today part of the collection preserved in the villa of Rivoli.
+Masterpieces from the Collection of Francesco Federico Cerruti (curated by Carolyn Christov-Bakargiev and Marcella Beccaria, 6 March - 4 November 2018), Andy Warhol.
+Two masterpieces from the Collection of Francesco Federico Cerruti (curated by Fabio Belloni, 22 January - 22 April 2019) and D'après Leonardo (curated by Laura Cantone and Fabio Cafagna, 8 July 2019 - 5 January 2020), will be presented to the public the nucleus of paintings by Giorgio Morandi (Bologna, 1890-1964) collected by the accountant Francesco Federico Cerruti (Genoa, 1922 - Turin, 2015) and today part of the collection kept in the villa in Rivoli.